Anushlinux/fluent/README.md

 ## 📖 Usage

+### Shadow Mode

+1. **Toggle Highlighting** - Click the Shadow Mode toggle (👁️/🔒) in the popup header
+2. **Webpage Indicator** - See the floating indicator showing current mode status
+3. **On-Demand Scanning** - Enable only when you want to learn, disable for distraction-free browsing
+4. **Persistent** - Your preference is saved across sessions

 ### Learning Terms

-1. **Browse any webpage** - The extension automatically scans for Web3 terms
+1. **Browse any webpage** - When Shadow Mode is ON, the extension automatically scans for terms
 2. **Hover over highlighted terms** - See a quick definition preview
 3. **Click a term** - Open full popover with:
-   - Detailed definition
+   - Context-aware definition (adapts to DeFi, L2, ERC-4337, etc.)
-   - Example usage in context
+   - Example usage in the detected context
    - Interactive quiz question
+   - Source attribution
-4. **Answer the quiz** - Earn 10 XP for correct answers
+4. **Answer the quiz** - Earn 10 XP for correct answers and mark the term as mastered
 5. **Track your progress** - Click the extension icon to see your dashboard

+### Pokédex Collection

+1. **Browse the Collection** - Click the "Pokédex" tab in the popup
+2. **View All Terms** - See all available terms in a card-based grid
+3. **Filter & Search** - Use filters to find terms by:
+   - Status (All, Unlocked, Locked, Quiz Completed)
+   - Category (Infrastructure, DeFi, Development, NFT, etc.)
+   - Search query
+4. **Track Progress** - View overall completion percentage and category statistics
+5. **Unlock Terms** - Terms unlock automatically when you encounter them on webpages

 ### Dashboard Features